 Outstanding Teaching Award

 The Outstanding Teaching Award was established in 2008.
 Each spring, the University Honors Student Association (UHSA).
 Each spring, the UHSA Executive Board coordinates the voting process to select and to recognize one Honors faculty member for teaching excellence.

-Every spring semester, a UHSA subcommittee distributes a list of eligible professors (those who taught in The Honors College the previous spring and fall) and their respective Honors course(s).
+Every April, a UHSA subcommittee distributes a complete list of eligible professors (those who taught in The Honors College the previous spring and fall) and their respective Honors course(s).
 Honors students are then invited to nominate the instructor they feel is most deserving of the award; each endorsement must be accompanied by a personal statement describing who is being nominated and why the student is supporting that particular professor.
 The subcommittee meets to count all the entries and to determine who will be the top three candidates.
-The voting process then begins in April, the votes are tallied after the deadline (several weeks later), and the winner is presented with a certificate at the Spring Honors Graduation Ceremony.
+The voting process then begins, the votes are tallied after the deadline (several weeks later), and the winner is presented with a certificate at the Spring Honors Graduation Ceremony.
 The winner of the Honors Outstanding Teaching Award is determined by Honors College students, and the procedures are coordinated and overseen entirely by UHSA Executive Board members.